aniketmaurya/Awesome-Lightning/README.md

 See the [Contributors Gallery 💜](./CONTRIBUTORS.md)

 Contributions of any kind are welcome!
-It should follow the [code of conduct](./.github/CODE_OF_CONDUCT.md).
+Please go through the [Contributing Guidelines](./.github/CONTRIBUTING.md).
 Learn how to make your [first contribution here](https://devblog.pytorchlightning.ai/quick-contribution-guide-86d977171b3a).